yianL/atom-spotified/README.md

 # Atom-Spotified

-Show the song currently playing in Spotify at the bottom of your treeView.
+For all the Atom & Spotify lovers out there.
+This plugin shows the song currently playing in Spotify at the bottom of your treeView.

 ![A screenshot of your package](https://dl.dropboxusercontent.com/u/8712397/atom-spotified-screenshot.png)